 Regular bike riders, motorcyclists and professional cycling athletes may be familiar with the phenomenon of bicycling sciatica.
-Sciatic pain that specifically affects cyclists can be caused by both physical and emotional sources, and will often include a bit of both for a challenging symptomatic profile.
+Sciatic pain that specifically affects cyclists can be linked to both physical and psychological sources, and will often include a bit of both for a challenging symptomatic profile.
 Why is it that sciatica and cycling often come together, and how can you find relief?

 The facts of sciatica and cycling

 Cycling involves long periods of sitting, and one of the most common symptomatic expressions of affected patients is seated sciatica.
-Being sat on a hard bicycle seat applies pressure to the buttocks, the coccyx and the sciatic nerve, particularly when patients have abnormal positioning of the nerve within their piriformis muscle.
+Being sat on a hard bicycle seat applies pressure around the buttocks, the coccyx and the sciatic nerve, particularly when patients have abnormal positioning of the nerve within their piriformis muscle.
 Staying seated for long periods can leave anyone feeling sore and stiff, but when you combine it with the continuous activity of the legs and the torso position involved in cycling, the pain can become severe.

-Meanwhile, the emotional aspects of sciatica frequently find their way into the mind as you ride.
+Meanwhile, the psychological aspects of sciatica frequently find their way into the mind as you ride.
 Long bike rides give you time to think, and this can bring about defensive responses to any sensitive psycho-emotional issues that threaten to come into the mind.
-Furthermore, competitive cyclists place tremendous pressure on their performance, and perfectionist traits are known causes of mind-body back pain.
+Furthermore, competitive cyclists place tremendous pressure on their performance, and perfectionist traits are often linked to causes of mind-body back pain.